HenryTrangSF/webnovel-cli/README.md

 ## Installing

 Simply run `npm install` to install all the relevant packages required to run webnovel-cli.
-Npm will do the hard work

-## Usage
+Npm will do the hard work.
+Login to the Ghost admin console and go to Inegrations and create a new integration.
+Copy and paste the API URL and Admin API Key into the `.env` file.

 ### Adding novels to your Ghost blog